scalexm/scalexm.github.io/_posts/2024-10-13-single-index-model.md

     \right]
 $$

-which is a decomposition similar to the one in $$\eqref{eq:decomposition}$$, but with a decreased contribution of the systematic component and an increased contribution of the unsystematic one.
+which is a decomposition similar to $$\eqref{eq:decomposition}$$, but with a decreased contribution of the systematic component and an increased contribution of the unsystematic one.
 Other elementary properties can be derived in the same way, and can be used to assess whether some approximations are likely to hold empirically or not.

 ### Digression on Model Theory from formal logic

 If you have read until here, you might be wondering why we even bothered with this theoretical issue if the consequences of the Single Index Model still hold approximately in an empirical setting.
-The most important aspect lies in the precise definition of the word "consequences", as I will illustrate with simplified concepts drawn from formal logic.
+The most important aspect lies in the precise definition of the word "consequences", as I will illustrate using analogies to simplified concepts drawn from formal logic.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-In formal logic, the concept of **theory** describes a set of elementary assumptions (also called **axioms**) about unspecified objects (also called **variables**), and the derivation of new consequences (also called **theorems**) about said objects using only the axioms.
-A key point is that when deriving or proving theorems, the true nature of the objects never needs to be discussed.
+In formal logic, the concept of **theory** describes a set of elementary assumptions (called **axioms**) about unspecified objects (called **variables**), and the derivation of new consequences (also called **theorems**) about said objects using only the axioms.
+A key point is that when deriving or proving theorems, the true nature of the variables never needs to be discussed, the only thing we know is that they verify the axioms of the theory.
+In our analogy, a theory describing the Single Index Model would have for variables the asset returns
-In our analogy, a theory describing the Single Index Model would have for objects the assets returns $$R_1, \cdots, R_n$$ and the residuals $$\varepsilon_1, \cdots, \varepsilon_n$$, while the axioms would be the respective relations between $$R_i$$ and $$\varepsilon_i$$ given by
+$$R_1, \cdots, R_n$$ and the residuals $$\varepsilon_1, \cdots, \varepsilon_n$$, while the axioms
+would be the respective relations between $$R_i$$ and $$\varepsilon_i$$ given by
 $$\eqref{eq:model}$$ as well as the three conditions in $$\eqref{eq:hypothesis}$$.
 An example of theorem within this theory would be that the idiosyncratic variance of a portfolio is equal to the weighted sum of the idiosyncratic variances of its constituents.
-Notice that in order to prove this theorem, we never needed to discuss whether $$R_1$$ represents the return of AAPL or NVDA, or another stock listed in another country, and it could as well not even correspond to any real-life return.
+We did not discuss the role of the $$(\alpha_i, \beta_i)_{1 \leq i \leq n}$$ and $$(\omega_i)_{1 \leq i \leq n}$$, but we can simply consider them as free parameters so that we are really facing an entire *collection* of theories, each one being defined by specific values of the parameters.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-An **inconsistent** theory is a special, degenerate case of theory in which it is possible to prove both one thing and its contrary from the axioms.
-For example if you make a theory of stock prices where prices are always positive along with a bunch of other assumptions, and then later you build an example within the theory of a stock whose price can become negative, then you theory is inconsistent.
-It can easily be shown that an inconsistent theory also proves *every single sentence* about the objects: not only can you prove one thing and its contrary, but you can in fact literally prove anything you want.
+An **inconsistent** or **contradictory** theory is a special, degenerate case of theory in which it is possible to prove both one thing and its contrary from the axioms.
+For example if you make a theory of stock prices where prices are always positive along with a bunch of other assumptions, and later build an example within the theory of a stock whose price can become negative, then your theory is inconsistent.
+It can easily be shown that an inconsistent theory also proves *every single sentence*: not only can you prove one thing and its contrary, but you can in fact literally prove anything you want.
 Our theory of the Single Index Model as laid out in the first section was not inconsistent in the strict sense, we just proved that it was equivalent to a much simpler theory where $$\varepsilon_i$$ is always zero.
 However if we start assuming that
 $$\varepsilon_i \neq 0$$, then our theory becomes *truly* inconsistent, because it proves both
 $$\varepsilon_i = 0$$ and $$\varepsilon_i \neq 0$$ (the latter is now another axiom).
 And in
 general, it is very easy to *implicitly* add simple and reasonable assumptions like
 $$\varepsilon_i \neq 0$$ in a reasoning: for example, just observe that I implicitly assumed
 $$\text{Var}(R_M) \neq 0$$ throughouht a majority of the previous sections without ever stating it explicitly.
-From there, the danger is that we start proving theorems that feel like "natural" consequences of the assumptions, without realizing that we are relying on the inconsistency of the theory.
-For example, let's say that we find a proof that the idiosyncratic volatility of any asset is always less than $$100\%$$ (remember that we *will* find such a proof because the theory proves everything due to its inconsistency).
-We test this property empirically on a few stocks within our investment universe, and find that it is empirically true, so we become confident that no mistake was made in our proof.
+The conclusion is that, because the theory is inconsistent, we cannot trust any of its consequences, and the reason some of them are still reasonable is because they stem from *another* theory which happens to be consistent: for example a theory describing Fama's revised model, but we cannot know that until we uncover said theory.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+But how can we be sure that Fama's theory is consistent and does not lead to contradictions like the Diagonal Model?
+Within formal logic, we would try to find an **intepretation** of the theory in which the axioms hold.
+An interpretation means that we produce concrete objects in place of the abstract variables, and are now allowed to rely on specific properties about these objects (*i.e.* their "true nature") to verify the axioms.
+Such an interpretation is then called a **model** of the theory, and a theory having a model is necessarily consistent (this is one direction of what is known as *Gödel's completeness theorem*, the reciprocal direction being that every consistent theory has a model).
+In order to show that Fama's theory is consistent, we are going to produce actual random variables that verify all of its axioms: let
+$$(\widetilde{\varepsilon}_1, \cdots, \widetilde{\varepsilon}_n, \widetilde{R})$$ follow a
+$$(n+1)$$-variate normal distribution with mean vector $$(0, \cdots, 0, \widetilde{r})$$ and
+diagonal covariance matrix

+$$
+\begin{pmatrix}
+\sigma_1^2 &  & & \\
+ & \ddots & & \\
+ &  & \sigma_n^2 & \\
+ &  &  & \sigma_{n+1}^2
+\end{pmatrix}
+$$

+then define $$R_i \triangleq \alpha_i + \beta_i \widetilde{R} + \widetilde{\varepsilon}_i$$ for
+$$i \in \{1, \cdots, n\}$$.
+It is easily verified that the $$(\widetilde{\varepsilon}_i$$) and
+$$\widetilde{R}$$ satisfy the three conditions of $$\eqref{eq:hypothesis_fama}$$, while each
+$$R_i$$ obviously satifies $$\eqref{eq:fama}$$.
+In what precedes, $$r \in \mathbb{R}$$ and
+$$\sigma_1, \cdots, \sigma_{n+1} > 0$$ are arbitrary parameters, so that we really produced a collection of interpretations in which Fama's axioms are true.
+A theory being consistent does not mean that is is universally true, *i.e.* there may be interpretations where the axioms do not hold: it would be very easy to produce a mathematical interpretation of Fama's theory in which the axioms are false, but we also have empirical evidence that the real world is not really a model of Fama's theory.

 [^1]: William F. Sharpe. *A Simplified Model for Portfolio Analysis*.
 Management Science.
 Vol. 9, No. 2 (Jan 1963), pp. 277-293.
 [^2]: Chapter 4, "An Introduction to Multi-Factor Models", p.
 39.